Codecademy/docs/content/html/concepts/elements/elements.md

   - 'paths/front-end-engineer-career-path'
 ---

 An HTML element is a piece of content in an HTML document.
+It is everything from the opening tag to the closing tag.

 ## Syntax